HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/reconf-ddns-current-setup/README.md

 dig @ns1.example.com test.example.com AAAA
 ```

----
+I am temporarily using the following API [bind-rest-api](https://gitlab.com/jaytuck/bind-rest-api.git), based on dnspython.
+It serves as a start,

-## 9. Implement a Temporary API based on dnspython to update DNS records
+but it needs work in part of the functionality as well aa with security.

 ---

-## 10. Security Best Practices
+## 9. Security best practices

 🔑 Key Management

 - Rotate keys regularly
-- Separate keys for transfer vs update
+- Separate keys for transfer compared to update
 - Revoke unused keys immediately
-- Store keys in Vault or KeePass
+- Store keys in Vault or KeePass

 🔒 Access Control